SaiRamPothuganti/Publicsafety/AQ/invokefn/readme.md

 5. Most of the functions for the Public Safety project require a JSON body payload.
 You can invoke them and add that payload by running `invokefunc-body.js` like this:

     `node invokefunc-body.js <endpoint url> <JSON filename>`

+This directory contains JSON files appropriate for passing to each of the Public Safety functions.
+Names should be self explanatory.
+The JSON files will need to be edited appropriately for your particular environment.